 Dark Sky Reserve, Alqueva

 The low population density of the Alentejo, and long distance to the nearest population centres means Lake Alqueva has a remarkable absence of light pollution.
-This makes it the only Dark Sky Reserve in Portugal, and exceptional place for stargazing.
+This makes it the only Dark Sky Reserve in Portugal, and an exceptional place for stargazing.
 The reserve covers multiple municipalities, but you’ll also find an observatory in the small village of Cumeada, near Reguengos de Monsaraz.
-It is equipped with cutting-edge telescopes for solar and astronomical observation, as well as hosting experts to help guide you.
+It is equipped with cutting-edge telescopes for solar and astronomical observation, as well as hosting experts to help guide you through the nights sky.

 Mértola – Alentejo’s Rich Roman and Moorish History